opencodeiiita/GoGit-2.0/CONTRIBUTORS/IIITA/Second Year/sushant_kumar/info.md

 command is "git reset --hard HEAD^"

-and in  first commit i have explain it and in that commit i explain the same thing
+and in the first commit i have explain it and in that commit i explain the same thing